Intergovernmental Panel on Climate Change (IPCC) identified two major climate mitigation pointers to keep the global temperatures under check

 Organic systems with the use of compost manure and cover crops increase organic matter in soil and eliminate emissions from synthetic fertilizers.
 Usage of nitrogen fertilizers boosts production and reduces N2O emissions.

-- Improved irrigation practices help in saving energy costs, conservation of water and reduction of GHGs.
+Irrigation practices help in saving energy costs, conservation of water and reduction of GHGs.
 AWD is one such method employed.
+Alternate wetting and drying (AWD) is a water management technique used in rice cultivation that can help in carbon sequestration by reducing methane emissions and promoting growth of soil organic matter.

 Carbon farming could be the solution for climate stabilization.
 A new crop that farmers could grow in the near future is carbon.
 Farmers need a market and price for this crop.
 USDA has been a promoter of managing carbon in efforts to improve soil quality.
 Voluntary private carbon markets exist in the USA.
 The role of agriculture in carbon sequestration will assess the value of carbon for the farmers and society at large.